About Me

 Hi, this is Mandy!

-I am a Postdoc at Yale University, working with Prof. Julie Dorsey and Prof. Holly Rushmeier.
-Previously I was part of the Realistic Graphics Lab (RGL) at École Polytechnique Fédérale de Lausanne (EPFL), working with Prof. Wenzel Jakob.
+I am a Postdoctoral Researcher at Yale University, working with Prof. Julie Dorsey and Prof. Holly Rushmeier.
+Previously, I worked with Prof. Wenzel Jakob at École Polytechnique Fédérale de Lausanne (EPFL).
 I earned my PhD in Computer Science from Cornell University in 2022, advised by Prof. Steve Marschner.
-Prior to pursuing graduate studies, I received my Bachelor of Science in Applied Mathematics from University of California, Los Angeles (UCLA) in 2016, where I worked with Prof. Chenfanfu Jiang, and Prof. Joseph Teran.
+Before pursuing graduate studies, I received my Bachelor of Science in Applied Mathematics from University of California, Los Angeles (UCLA) in 2016, where I worked with Prof. Chenfanfu Jiang, and Prof. Joseph Teran.

-Outside of work, I like hiking, rock climbing, painting, and recently started learning the drums.
+Outside of work, I enjoy rock climbing and playing the drums.

 News

-- May 2025: Congratulations to Rachel Liang on successfully defending her master’s thesis!
+- May 2025: Congrats to Rachel Liang on successfully defending her master’s thesis!

-- April 2025: I was invited to give a talk at New England Symposium on Graphics at MIT.
+- Apr 2025: Invited talk at the New England Symposium on Graphics, MIT.

 Publications